adbayb/react-native-android-kit/README.md

 	...
 	```

-<br/><br/><br/>
+<br/><br/>
 ## Demo

 <br/>
-If you want an overview of RNAK, it's interesting to try the demonstration application located inside `./example` folder
+If you want an overview of RNAK, it's interesting to try the demonstration code located inside `./example` folder.
-For this, just follow these steps:
+<br/>To build and test this demo, just follow these steps:

 - [x] Connect your device or launch your Android emulator
 - [x] Clone this repository
-- [x] Go to example folder: `cd ./example`
+- [x] Go to the example folder: `cd ./example`
 - [x] Install npm dependencies, buil and deploy the demonstration application by running: `npm install`
-- [x] Enjoy RNAK on your device/emulator !
+- [x] Enjoy RNAK demo on your device/emulator !

 <br/><br/><br/>
 ## Components